Economic climate, market and competition

 - Integrated on-demand mobility: Mobility-as-a-Service (MaaS) concepts will be part of the standard offering in the long-term.
 The customer can order, book and pay for transport easily and in real time.

-- Increasing cost pressure from the public sector.
-Ordering behavior could also change and tenders could expand to include on-demand, minibus and shuttle services.
-This would increase the cost pressure on established providers.
+- Cost pressure on the public sector could increase: Ordering behavior could also change and tenders could expand to include on-demand, minibus and shuttle services.
+This increases the cost pressure on established providers.

 - Supply chain visibility: Transparency in the value-added chain is one of the top trends in logistics.
 Start-ups and established players see data and analysis solutions as a significant business opportunity.